shortlurker/zmk-dongle-screen/README.md

   Combine and arrange widgets as you like for a fully customizable status display.
 (Code changes and recompiling are needed for this.)

 - **Brightness Control**
   Adjust the display brightness via keyboard shortcuts.
-In the default F23 and F24 is mapped to this.
+By default, F23 and F24 are mapped to this.
 You'll just have to assign this in your keyboard keymap.

 - **Configurable Display Orientation**
   Set the screen orientation to match your keyboard or desk setup (horizontal or vertical).
-Additional the screen can be flipped to match the orientation of the display in your casing.
+Additionally, the screen can be flipped to match the orientation of the display in your casing.

 - **Idle Timeout**
-  Automatically turns off or dimms the display after a configurable period of inactivity (no keystrokes).
-It automatically turns on when the first keystroke is recognized again.
+  Automatically turns off or dims the display after a configurable period of inactivity (no keystrokes).
+It automatically turns on when the first keystroke is detected again.
   The idle timeout can be set in seconds.
-If set to `0`, the display will never dim automatically.
+If set to `0`, the display will never dim or turn off automatically.
   When the idle timeout is reached, the display brightness will be set to the value defined in `DONGLE_SCREEN_MIN_BRIGHTNESS`.
   When activity resumes, the brightness will be restored to the last value (up to `DONGLE_SCREEN_MAX_BRIGHTNESS`).
   Make sure that `DONGLE_SCREEN_MIN_BRIGHTNESS` is set to a value that is visible enough for your use case (0 means the display is completely off).